startaglia/exam02/README.md

 # EXAM02

     The first exam of commonn core.
-    This exam asks you to write 2 programs out of the 4 possible.
+    This exam asks you asks you to write a function between ft_printf or get_next_line.
-    The 4 programs are:
-    - inter
-    - union
-    - get_next_line
-    - printf